Arksine/moonraker/docs/web_api.md

 component is available.
 Optional components that do not load correctly will not prevent the server from starting, thus any components that failed to load will be reported in the `failed_components` field.

+The `websocket_count` field reports the total number of connected websockets.

 #### Get Server Configuration
 HTTP request: